Repository Management with Nexus

 This guide is based on the usage of Nexus Professional.
 A lot of the core features are available in Nexus Open Source as well and some examples are suitable to assess the open source version as well.

 - Step 1: Download the Nexus Professional Trial Installer for your operating system

 - Step 2: Run the Nexus Professional Installer

 - Step 3: Start Nexus from the Nexus Professional Installer

-When Nexus has started just select to open the url in the wizard or go to http://localhost:8081/nexus in a browser window.
+When Nexus has started just click the url in the wizard or go to http://localhost:8081/nexus in a browser window.

 This guide and the examples reference the Nexus URL http://localhost:8081/nexus.
-If you have chosen to use a different port during the installation of the trial e.g. 9081, simple change the URLs.
+If you have chosen to use a different port during the installation of the trial e.g. 9081, simply change the URLs.

-In case something goes wrong and Nexus seems to be unavailable, you can examine the Nexus log file to identify problems.
-It is located in
+In case something goes wrong and Nexus seems to be unavailable, you can examine the following 2 log files to diagnose problems.

 Nexus tries to listen on port 8081.
 If you have another application listening on this port, Nexus will not be able to start.

 You can change the port Nexus listens on.
 Open this file